goodpals/middle-english-mouse-dictionary/README.md

 ## Acknowledgements
-- An error-corrected digitzation of J.R.R.
+- Dictionary: an error-corrected digitzation of J.R.R.
 Tolkien's "[A Middle English Vocabulary](https://github.com/digitaltolkien/a-middle-english-vocabulary)" dictionary, provided by [James K. Tauber](https://github.com/jtauber) of the [Digital Tolkien Project](https://digitaltolkien.com).
+- Dictionary: a digitization of A. L. Mayhew and Walter W. Skeat's "[A Concise Dictionary of Middle English From A.D.
+1150 To 1580](https://github.com/GITenberg/A-Concise-Dictionary-of-Middle-EnglishFrom-A.D.-1150-to-1580_10625/tree/master)", hosted by [GiTenberg](https://www.gitenberg.org).
-- The font in the logo is "[Old English Gothic Pixel Font](https://www.fontspace.com/old-english-gothic-pixel-font-f83405)", designed by [ColorSwitchFan25](https://www.fontspace.com/colorswitchfan25) and used under the SIL Open Font License (OFL)
+- Logo: the font in the logo is "[Old English Gothic Pixel Font](https://www.fontspace.com/old-english-gothic-pixel-font-f83405)", designed by [ColorSwitchFan25](https://www.fontspace.com/colorswitchfan25) and used under the SIL Open Font License (OFL)